lulab/lulab.github.io/reading.md

 ## Literature Reading

-**Literature Reading as often as you can** is essicial for researcher.
+**Literature Reading as often as you can** is essential for researcher.

 ### Automatically receive search notifications